sethreidnz/react-introduction-tutorial/README.md

 # React Introduction

-This project is a companion repository for [this Introduction To React Tutorial](https://github.com/justsayno/react-introduction-tutorial) showing the basics of using react as a view layer in a web application.
+This project is a companion repository for my [Introduction To React Tutorial](https://github.com/justsayno/react-introduction-tutorial) showing the basics of using react as a view layer in a web application.
 It was generatedusing [Create React App](https://github.com/facebookincubator/create-react-app) the officially supported starter from the React team.

 There are a few steps you need to get up and running first.

-## Quick Start
+## Getting Started

 **Requirements**: